Alberta NDP Caucus - Policy on Harassment

 For too long, those who experienced harassment and abuse from people in positions of power were not believed and quickly dismissed.
 Women, in particular, were subjected to sexual harassment and taught to simply accept it if they wished to hold on to their jobs.
 LGBTQ2S people were forced into hiding for fear of being ridiculed, harassed or worse.
-And for vulnerable people including people living with disabilities, racialized people, and religious and ethnic minorities, that harassment and mistreatment was often exacerbated by a lack of economic opportunities.
+For racialized people and vulnerable individuals including people living with disabilities, and religious and ethnic minorities, that harassment and mistreatment was often exacerbated by a lack of economic opportunities.
 We start from the principle that we accept that people’s stories should be heard and respected.

 As our world increasingly refuses to accept mistreatment and harassment, as stories are told out loud in public, and as we move forward to build new and respectful workplaces, we are committed to ensuring that we maintain the principles of integrity and fairness.
 This means that as stories are told, we are responsible for supporting those who make complaints and those against whom allegations are made have an opportunity to engage in an impartial investigative process.
 We accept that the outcomes in every circumstance may not be the same and that true justice is restorative and also aims to reduce disrespect and harassment in all circumstances.